From The St. Louis Business Journal

 "Managing employees' expectations of privacy is a real challenge,"said Trelz.
 "The employer needs to make sure the employee understands that none of the information on a company-owned phone is private."

-This remainder of this article is for paid subscribers only.
+is for paid subscribers only.